-NYS Pregnancy Risk Network provides evidence based information about exposures in pregnancy.
+Pregnancy Risk Network provides up-to-date evidence-based information about exposures in pregnancy.
 For some exposures, sometimes there isn’t enough information available.
-Pregnancy Risk Network collaborates on research activities with OTIS, Organization of Teratology Information Specialists, in an effort to increase available information about exposures in pregnancy.
+Pregnancy Risk Network collaborates on research activities with MotherToBaby in an effort to increase available information about exposures in pregnancy.

-These studies are conducted to increase the body of information available worldwide to pregnant women and health care professionals.
+MotherToBaby Studies increase the body of information available worldwide to pregnant women and health care professionals.